 Story: Extremely weak, rushed, and nonsensical.
 The questioning of humanity's ability to descend into chaos and violence and whether or not human beings are worth saving at all is not new.
 It's been done over and over again, which is fine, but at least develop the story.
-Every decent anime would at least have a decent backstory, build up, and hopefully reach a climax at some point.
+Every decent anime would at least have a decent backstory, some sort of plot to follow, build up, and hopefully reach a climax at some point.
 This story is ridiculously bad that I found myself yawning throughout the entire thing.
 Also, what's with the constant rapping in the first few episodes?
 We get it, some kid likes to rap.
 Congratulations!
 Can we develop a story now?

 Characters: Couldn't care less for any of them.
 No character development whatsoever and every one of them felt rushed.
 You know what I learned about the main character?
 Devilman?
 He cries.
 That's his character arc.
 He cries in the beginning of the series, and then he cries near the end trying to save humanity.
 Where else could you possibly have known that the main character cries I wonder?
 It's in the title.
 They spent more time drawing Miki's crotch and passing the baton back and forth (mostly to herself) than developing any of the main characters.

 Animation style: What was the budget for animating this series?
 Was there even a budget?
 The fights looked terrible and it looked like all they cared about is how to draw boobs semi-correctly.
 Speaking of boobs, why did Ryou, a supposedly male protagonist, grow boobs in the end of the series?
 Is that supposed to mean something?
 Are we just gonna gloss over the fact that a man grew boobs without explaining anything?
 I researched this question by the way, and apparently Satan has boobs in the manga.
 So, logically, when Ryou transforms into Satan, he grew boobs.
 This is what some people refer to as a masterpiece by the way.